infonomic/payload-gallery-view/README.md

 1. Add 'toggleAll' option
 1. Add a 'Button Group / Icons' for Gallery and Default views - allowing a user to switch between either view (with the last view stored in preferences.)
 1. Solve the 'Relation' select problem.
 To test this, create a Minimal collection document and attempt to select an existing photo from the Photos collection.
-The selection is not recognized by the modal :-(
+The selection is not recognized by the modal :-( See this issue here https://github.com/payloadcms/payload/issues/4990